• Skip to main content

 • The exact quantities of bones, vegetables and water are not really important.
 You want a good amount of bones and veggies for flavor, but aside from that, just fill your pot full with water.

 • Do not cover your stock as it simmers.
-You want the steam to rise, reducing the amount of liquid and condensing the flavor.
+You want the steam to rise and escape, reducing the amount of liquid and condensing the flavor.

 • Do not boil the stock, this can cause it to be cloudy and dirty looking.
 Instead, simmer it slowly over low heat.